What is a dismissal without prejudice?

 - Right to a Speedy Trial: Delays in prosecution that violate the defendant’s right to a speedy trial can lead to dismissal.

-- Improper Filing or Notification: Mistakes in how charges were filed, or failure to notify the defendant properly can be grounds for dismissal.
+- Improper Filing or Notification: Mistakes in how the prosecution filed charges or failure to notify the defendant properly, can be grounds for dismissal.

 - Lack of Sufficient Evidence